aflin/rampart/docs/source/rampart-main.rst

 for a module named ``rampart-sql.so`` or ``rampart-sql.js`` and use the first one found.
 In this case ``rampart-sql.so`` will be found and the SQL module and its functions will be usable via the named variable ``Sql``.
-See, e.g, :ref:`rampart-sql:Loading the Javascript Module` for full details.
+See, e.g, :ref:`The rampart-sql documentation <rampart-sql:Loading the Javascript Module>` for full details.

 Example creating a JavaScript module
 """"""""""""""""""""""""""""""""""""